Tertiary student retention

-It is important to observe changes in the rate at which students are retained in study to allow interventions to be undertaken when the rates become lower than what would be expected under certain economic and social conditions.
-By tracking the retention rates for particular groups of students such as ethnic groups, or by qualification level, or by provider type, steps to improve the rate of retention can be taken when considered necessary.
-This allows the benefits that flow from completing a tertiary qualification to be available to a greater proportion of those who start study.
-The targeting of groups at greater risk from stopping study can help increase their retention in tertiary education.
+It is important to observe changes in the rate at which students are retained in study so that interventions can be put in place when the rates become lower than what would be expected under certain economic and social conditions.
+By tracking the retention rates for particular groups of students e.g. students in different ethnic groups or qualification levels, or provider types, steps to improve the rate of retention can be taken when considered necessary.
+The targeting of groups at greater risk of stopping study can help increase their retention in tertiary education.
+This ensures the benefits associated with completing a tertiary qualification are available to a greater proportion of those who start study.

 How We Are Going

 The retention rates of full-time domestic students – one year after starting study – show that the proportion of students retained is higher at the highest qualification levels.
-Of the students starting study in 2010, those undertaking doctorates had a first-year retention rate of 98%, while students in level 5-7 diplomas had the lowest first-year retention rate of 72%.
+Of the students starting study in 2011, those undertaking doctorates had a first-year retention rate of 98%, while students in level 4 certificates and level 5-7 diplomas had the lowest first-year retention rate with 78%.

-Figure 3: First-year retention rates of full-time domestic students who started study in 2010, by gender and qualification level
+Figure 2: First-year retention rates of full-time domestic students who started study in 2011, by ethnic group and qualification level

-Over the years from 2000 to 2010, the increase in the first-year retention rate at polytechnics and wānanga was greater than for universities.
-Of the polytechnic students who started study in 2000, 65% were still studying in 2001, or had completed a qualification, compared with 74% of the students who started study in 2010.
-Those for wānanga were 65% and 75%.
-The comparable figures for the universities were 83% and 86%.
-The increase in the first-year retention rate was largest for private training establishments, up from 67% of the 2000 starters to 83% of the 2010 starters.
+Over the years from 2000 to 2011, the increase in the first-year retention rate at polytechnics and wānanga was greater than for universities.
+Of the polytechnic students who started study in 2000, 65% were still studying in 2001, or had completed a qualification, compared with 77% of the students who started study in 2011.
+The corresponding first year retention rates for wānanga were 65% and 76%.and for universities were 83% and 86%.
+The increase in the first-year retention rate was largest for private training establishments, up from 67% of the 2000 starters to 86% of the 2011 starters.